Professor of Political Economy

 ‘Its Mostly Fiscal’ - The IMF, Evolving Fiscal Policy Doctrine and The Crisis' (Funded by the Leverhulme Trust)

 - ‘Debt & Deficit Discourse: The Construction of Economic Rectitude in the Crisis and its Aftermath'

 - 'French Economic Patriotism: the Eurozone Crisis and the Management of the French Economy'

 Teaching and supervision

-Ben Clift normally convenes the undergraduate module 'States and Markets: An Introduction to International Political Economy', and the masters module 'Theories and Issues in International Political Economy'.
+Ben Clift is module director for the PhD Core Module Doctoral Thesis Writing in Politics and International Studies (PO 961).
+He is normally module director for the undergraduate module 'States and Markets: An Introduction to International Political Economy'.
+Until recently he also convened the masters module 'Theories and Issues in International Political Economy'.
 He is interested in supervising PhDs in a range of international and comparative political economy fields, as well as on French Politics and European Political Economy.

 - Honorary Fellow, Sheffield Political Economy Research Institute

 - Associate Fellow, Centre for the Study of Globalisation and Regionalisation